-Create a volume according to the instructions in "Operation" of the " PRIMECLUSTER Global Disk Services Configuration and Administration Guide".
+Create a volume according to the instructions in "Operation" "GDS Management View" in "PRIMECLUSTER Global Disk Services Configuration and Administration Guide."

 - If there is a backup of the management partition information

 Restore the management partition according to the instructions in "9.7 Restoring of the management partition information" in this manual.